End Times: Introduction

 Millennial Madness

 1. IGNORING THE SUBJECT – Question: How many sermons have you heard in your lifetime?
-How many have you heard about the subject of the end times?
+How much have you heard about the subject of the end times?
 If the Bible speaks of it, we should study it.

 - One out of every 30 verses in the Bible mentions the subject of Christ’s return or the end of time.